Victoria Regional Transit System: E&N rail corridor

 The E&N rail tracks from up island provide access into Vic West, across the inlet from downtown Victoria.
 The E&N tracks used to run into downtown via the Johnson Street bridge, but as the bridge has been replaced due to deterioration, the railway component of the bridge has been permanently closed since in 2011.
 There is no longer rail on the Downtown side of the Johnson Street Bridge.
 Rail has not been installed on the new bridge, but may be installed in the future.

 BC Transit has studied the E&N rail corridor as a commuter rail link from West Shore to Victoria.
 A bike path is being built beside the E&N tracks, while allowing rail service to continue.
 No formal plans have been announced for commuter rail on this corridor.

 Board of directors

-The Victoria Regional Transit System is overseen by a 8-member transit commission.
-As of Feb.
-2023, the board members are:
+The Victoria Regional Transit System is overseen by an 8-member transit commission.
+As of June 2025, the board members are: